What are "tension-type" headaches?

 Unlike migraines, tension-type headaches:

-- are not associated with light and sound sensitivity; and
+- Are not associated with light and sound sensitivity.

 Who is affected by tension-type headaches?

 About 30 to 80 percent of the adult population in the United States suffers from occasional tension-type headaches.
 Chronic daily tension-type headaches affect approximately 3% of the population; women are twice as likely to suffer from them as men.

 Most people with episodic tension-type headaches have them no more than once or twice a month, but the headaches can occur more frequently.